Bealby/grandpas-pocket-watch-shop/README.md

 - **Introduce Discussion Forum**
-  A forum to allow users to connect, share ideas and ask questions would be a beneficial festure to add to the Website.
-As this increase in traffic will will have a positive affect to business and increase loyalty in the Website
+  A forum to allow users to connect, share ideas and ask questions would be a beneficial feature to add to the Website.
+As this increase in traffic will have a positive affect to business and increase loyalty.

 - **Tracking code**
   A tracking code on the Website would allow the owner to